Beeswax

 This section has been translated automatically.

-Beeswax is a wax produced by honeybees (Apis mellifera) by means of their wax glands.
-Beeswax is obtained by melting honeycombs freed from honey with hot water.
-The melted out wax is cleaned until it is of food quality.
-It is approved in the EU under the number E 901 as a food additive
+Beeswax is a wax that is produced by honey bees (Apis mellifera) using their wax glands.
+Beeswax is obtained by melting the honeycomb, which has been freed of honey, with hot water.
+The melted wax is purified until it is of food quality.
+It is approved in the EU as a food additive under the number E 901

-Beeswax is used in food technology as a filler, carrier, release agent and coating agent.
-As a coating agent, it prevents moisture loss, for example in fruit.
-Foodstuffs treated with beeswax carry the note waxed.
+Beeswax is used in food as a filler, carrier, release agent and coating agent.
+As a coating agent, it prevents moisture loss in fruit, for example.
+Foods treated with beeswax are labeled as waxed.

 Note(s)